3415691/FunctionalTestCaseRecords/README.md

 # FunctionalTestCaseRecords
-FunctionalTestCaseRecords for how to write the code and takes screenshot and run and execute.
+FunctionalTestCaseRecords for how to write the code and takes screenshot and run the execution .